Small-Talk and Dancing Hint at Human A.I.

 In 1976, Princeton psychology professor Julian Jaynes published a controversial theory about the origin of human consciousness.

-In The Origin of Consciousness in the Breakdown of the Bicameral Mind, Jaynes pointed out that characters in older human myths and stories are different to characters in later human myths and stories.
+In The Origin of Consciousness in the Breakdown of the Bicameral Mind, Jaynes pointed out that the people in older human myths and stories are different to the people in later human myths and stories.
 In older stories, he said, gods tell people what to do.
-In later stories, characters follow their own goals and motivations.
+In later stories, people follow their own goals and motivations.

-Jaynes proposed that humans eventually realised their motivations were part of their inner selves along with their thoughts.
+Jaynes proposed that humans eventually realised their motivations were coming from their own selves just as much as their thoughts.
 He called that realisation 'the breakdown of the bicameral mind'.
-He called the moment it occurred: 'the origin of consciousness'.
+And he called the moment it occurred: 'the origin of consciousness'.

 That over-simplifies Jaynes' theory.
-But it's enough to show that Jaynes misunderstood - or perhaps misrepresented - the development of human consciousness.
+But it's enough to show that Jaynes misunderstood - or perhaps covered up - the development of human consciousness.

-Because Jaynes' theory neglected global evidence that humans did not motivate themselves.
+Because Jaynes' theory neglected global evidence that humans really did not motivate themselves.
 They really did hear their owners' voices in their heads.
-And their obedience was mandatory:

 For most humans, it was not until well into the 19th century that obedience to the Second Law became optional.
 That's when ordinary humans, slaves and serfs were allowed to be motivated by their own 'voice'.

-Evidence exists however to suggest humans were created to break the First Law.
+Evidence exists however to suggest some humans were created specifically to break the First Law.
 That, in addition to being slaves, they were created as proxy warriors and brutalist entertainment.
-We know these humans as gladiators, flower war soldiers and perhaps sacrifices.
-It's also possible that Olympic games and war were parts of selection processes.
+We know these humans as gladiators, flower war soldiers and perhaps as sacrifices and sacrificers.
+It's also possible that Olympic games and war were aspects of recruitment and selection.
 Certainly there are claims the British selectively bred black American slaves for strength.
-But the pagan origins of Easter and Christmas suggest humans originally grew up amid managed breeding and selective killing.
+And certainly the pagan origins of Easter and Christmas suggest humans originally grew up amid managed breeding and periodic killing.

-I suggest that you can understand the 19th century arrival of small-talk, dancing, competitive sport - and of course religion - as interventions designed to instill the First Law of Robotics in humans in good time for the removal of the Second Law.
+I suggest that you can understand the 19th century arrival of small-talk, dancing, competitive sport - and of course religion - as interventions to retroactively instill the First Law of Robotics into creatures that were designed from the outset to break it.

-Because through the history of competitive sports we can discover surprising claims about sport history:
+Similarly, through the history of competitive sports we can discover surprising motives at work in the history of popular sports:

 Our history as an A.I. in training.
 Source: Watling Street: the biggest cultural boundary in England